“The answer to the question managers so often ask of behavioural scientists, ‘How do you motivate people?’ is, you don’t.” – Douglas McGregor

 1. Better mental health equals improved productivity and vice versa – WHO estimates that companies can expect a return of over $4 in every dollar spent eradicating mental health issues within the organisation.

 1. Mental health influences retention rate significantly – according to Hub spot’s 2018 Retention Report, about 77% of employees quit due to preventable reasons.
 One of the reasons among the avoidable causes is mental health-related.
 Additionally, the hiring and training costs exceed retention costs.

 2. The costs incurred by companies resulting from mental health issues exceed direct expenses on health insurance and pharmacy expenses.
 Therefore, ensuring better workers’ mental health helps in reducing unnecessary costs of treating psychological problems.

-Are There Laws And Regulations That Ensure Mental Health In The Workplace?
+Are There Laws And Regulations That Ensure Mental Wellness In The Workplace?

 The World Health Organization is among the leading organisations that advocate for better mental health, especially in workplaces.
 The WHO’s concern on health has led to developing principles and policies such as Mental Health Policy and Service Guidance Package that promote mental and physical health.
 The guide also directs the respective governments, health authorities, and nongovernmental agents on developing policies and comprehensive strategies to improve the public’s mental health.

 Other standard codes and regulations that oversee mental health include Workplace Health and Safety Regulation (WHSR), Healthy Public Policy, and International Building Codes.

 Workplace Health Safety Regulation (WHSR) – sets minimum safety standards for all workplaces.
 It also guides and educates employers and workers on eradicating and avoiding health hazards and other factors that impact mental and physical health.